 Organizing the largest conferences and meetups for developers in Russia has been at the heart of our company for many years.
 Our main goal is the development of Russian IT engineers’ community.
 We achieve it by creating specialized venues to make experience exchange and networking for advanced developers more accessible and fruitful.

 Therefore, only technical talks are included in our program which is formed in such a way as to gather and unite enthusiastic developers who are willing to share their experience and discuss solutions of challenging problems and projects.Read more at jugru.org

-Android developer since 2010, Mikhail worked on different projects, from multimedia to fintech.
+Mikhail is an Android developer since 2010 and worked on different projects, from multimedia to fintech.

 Mikhail is a snowboarder enjoying powder and high springboards.
 He also loves music and plays guitar.

 Peter started his developer way from web apps on Ruby on Rails.
-When Apple finally introduced Swift as alternative for mess of opening and closing brackets of different types (yes, this means Objective-C), Peter switched from cozy Ruby to strictly typed Swift.
-He enjoys working with UI, prefers to have less lines in Cartfile and implement features by himself.
+When Apple finally introduced Swift as an alternative for a mess of opening and closing brackets of different types (yes, this means Objective-C), Peter switched from cozy Ruby to strictly typed Swift.
+He enjoys working with UI, prefers to have fewer lines in Cartfile, and implement features by himself.
 He loves AppCode.
-At off-work time he develops his own iOS project with backend on Rails, which has more than 6K rates in AppStore with average rate of 4.8.
+At the off-work time, he develops his own iOS project with backend on Rails, which has more than 6K rates in AppStore with an average rate of 4.8.

 iOS developer at "Square meter".
 Before he participated in feature development and acceleration of the development processes of the Sberbank Online.

 Alexey is a team lead and project owner of the Sberbank Investor iOS platform team, leader of Sberbank Development School.
 He has been working in Sberbank since 2014.